Game Over, Charles: Plot

 The medical staff at Radley took away Charlotte's privilege to occasionally leave Radley, but, once Mona was admitted to the sanitarium, Charlotte took advantage of her drugged up state and manipulated her into telling her everything she had done as "A".
 After Charlotte was released from Radley, she moved to Rosewood, where she purposely met the Liars, and began hating the girls due to their relief over Alison's disappearance.
 Charlotte kept seeing Alison in the Red Coat and thought she was going crazy at first.
 So, in order to lure Alison out, she planned the Thornhill Lodge party.
 She sent a decoy Red Coat to go in her place and confuse the Liars.
 The decoy Red Coat unmasks herself as Sara Harvey.
 Alison and the Liars are shocked by this and Charlotte says Sara was Red Coat when she needed her to be.
 Charlotte's intentions were to lure Alison out of hiding, but Shana set fire to the lodge.
 Nonetheless, Sara and Alison rescued the girls, thereby giving Charlotte the much needed confirmation that her sister was alive.
 She killed Wilden to protect Alison, since he would've never allowed her to return to Rosewood, and sent Sara to his funeral, costumed as the Black Widow, to ensure he was deceased.
 Before Charlotte fled to New York, she snuck home to say goodbye to her mother, only to find her lifeless body lying in the DiLaurentises' backyard.
-Following her mother's passing, she saw the events in New York as the perfect opportunity to end the "A" game and begin a new life in Paris, but eventually came back, due to her addiction to power.
+Following her mother's death, she saw the events in New York as the perfect opportunity to end the "A" game and begin a new life in Paris, but eventually came back, due to her addiction to power.

 Sara, dressed as Red Coat, sets a bomb to detonate inside Radley as part of Charlotte's final plan to kill her family and herself.
 The Liars arrive in time for Spencer to disable the bomb while Emily punches Sara for betraying her.
 Charlotte runs towards the roof and attempts to commit suicide.
 However, the Liars arrive in time to persuade her not to do so, and Charlotte, instead, declares the end of her reign as A.